-8.2.2 Control-Control practices should be established to provide assurance that the adequacy and effectiveness of procedures is not affected adversely with time and use.
+8.2.2 Control-Control practices should be established to provide assurance that the adequacy of procedures is not affected adversely with time and use.
 This includes ensuring that procedures are applied correctly when used.
 The following actions should be included in the control process:

-8.2.2.1 Distribution-A controlled distribution should be established to ensure that the correct procedures are available where needed, and that all copies are updated when revisions are made.
+8.2.2.1 Distribution-A controlled distribution should be established to ensure that those requiring procedures will have them where they need them and that all copies are updated when revisions are made.
 Distribution can be controlled by numbering each copy and establishing a distribution list by number.
-The distribution list should include all recipients of controlled copies.
+The distribution list should include the identification of all recipients.

-8.2.2.2 Application-Management should ensure that each procedure is being applied as intended.
+8.2.2.2 Application-Someone should be assigned the responsibility of ensuring that each procedure is being applied as intended.
+That person should be close enough to the work to have knowledge of proper application.

 8.2.2.3 Changes-Changes in procedures should be controlled to avoid changes that would cause errors in the analyses.
 All controlled copies of a procedure should be updated when a change is made and approved.
-Control practices may distinguish between major and minor changes, providing the differences are clearly defined.
-Where these practices allow minor changes to be made at the work place, the changes should be documented at the time in a prescribed manner, and incorporated in the next revision.
-Major changes should be reviewed and approved by the same functions that performed the original review and approval.
+Control practices often are established that distinguish, on some basis, between major and minor changes.
+Although practices often allow minor changes to be made at the work place, such changes should be documented at the time in an established and prescribed manner.
+Procedure changes shall be reviewed and approved by the same functions/organizations that performed the original reviews and approvals.
+Differences between minor and major changes should be clearly defined.